 I am a Ph.D. candidate in the Teaching, Learning, and Educational Improvement (TLEI) cluster at the UCI School of Education, specializing in Language & Literacy.
 As a member of the Digital Learning Lab, I am currently conducting research on the Converse to Learn project.
-My ultimate goal is to use my research to help people of all ages achieve success in their language and literacy learning.
+My ultimate goal is to use my research to help support learners' language and literacy development.

 I hold a B.A. in economics with a minor in psychology from UC San Diego and an M.A. in education with a focus on social research methodologies from UC Berkeley.